-- X. Latin Prose Composition.-(Second Half-Year.)- Th., 9:35.
+X. Latin Prose Composition.-(Second Half-Year.)-Fr., 9:50.
 (One term hour.)
-Continuation of Course IX. - XI.
-History of Roman Literature.-(First Half-Year.) -Tu., Th., 10:30.
-(Two'term hours.)
+Continuation of Course IX.
+XI.
+History of Roman Literature.-(First Half-Year.)- Tu., Th., 10:45.
+(Two term hours.)
+Not given 1910-1911.

-First there will be a short survey of the laws in accordance with which the Latin langauge developed.
+First there will be a short survey of the laws in accordance with which the Latin language developed.
 Then the different forms and periods of Roman literature will be set forth by lectures.
 These will be supplemented by class readings from different authors.

 - XII.
-History of Roman Literature.-(Second Half-Year.)-Tu., Th., 10:30.
+History of Roman Literature.-(Second Half-Year.)- Tu., Th., 10:45.
 (Two term hours.)
-Continuation of Course XI. - XIII.
-Roman Private Life and Social Institutions.- (First Half-Year.)-Tu., Th., 10:30.
+Continuation of Course XI.
+Not given 1910-1911. - XIII.
+Roman Private Life and Social Institutions.-(First Half-Year.)-Tu., Th., 10:45.
 (Two term hours.)
-Not given in 1909-1910.

-A course of lectures supplemented by some collateral reading of criginal and secondary authorities.
+A course of lectures supplemented by some collateral reading of original and secondary authorities.
 Special subjects will be assigned for investigation.

 XIV.
-Roman Private Life and Social Institutions.- (Second Half-Year.)-Tu., Th., 10:30.
+Roman Private Life and Social Institutions.-(Second Half-Year.)-Tu., Th., 10:45.
 (Two term hours.)
 Continuation of Course XIII.
-Not given in 1909-1910.